Hong Kong, southern China clean up after super typhoon

 SHANGHAI (Reuters) - The financial hub of Hong Kong began clearing up on Monday after being battered by one of the strongest typhoons in recent years, with financial markets and offices operating as normal.

-Super typhoon Mangkhut, with hurricane-force winds well over 200 kilometres per hour (124 miles/h), had barrelled past the northern tip of the Philippines, killing at least 50 people.
-It then skirted south of Hong Kong and the neighbouring gambling hub of Macau, before making landfall in China.
+Super typhoon Mangkhut, with hurricane-force winds well over 200 kilometers per hour (124 miles/h), had barreled past the northern tip of the Philippines, killing at least 50 people.
+It then skirted south of Hong Kong and the neighboring gambling hub of Macau, before making landfall in China.

 Parts of Hong Kong and Macau were severely flooded, though there were no immediate reports of fatalities.
 China Central Television, the state broadcaster, said four people had been killed in Guangdong, China’s most populous province of over 100 million residents.